 How do you do that?

-You read through our ultimate buyer’s guide to the very best rain barrels available.
+You read through our ultimate buyer’s guide to the very best rain barrel available.

 In this comprehensive review, we’ll talk you through how to guarantee that you’re getting the absolute best value for your hard-earned money when buying a rain barrel.